 address, and extracting their geolocation into a

-Note: In case you are not sending structured logs to Graylog, you can use extractors to store the IPs in your messages into their own fields.
+In case you are not sending structured logs to Graylog, you can use extractors to store the IP addresses in your messages into their own fields.
 Check out the Extractors documentation for more information.

 Verify the geolocation configuration (Optional)¶